KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 ## 2. Repo Analysis (links-shorten-app-ec2-deployment)

-**Quick Take:** Tumhara app repo clean aur structured hai 👌.
-Ye ek **Node.js + Express based URL shortener** hai, Tailwind CSS UI ke sath.
-Agar tum user1 hi use karoge EC2 pe, toh deployment simple ho jaayega — bas Node.js install, repo clone, dependencies install, aur run/start service karna hoga.
+**Quick Take:** Your app repo is clean and structured 👌.
+It is a **Node.js + Express based URL shortener**, with Tailwind CSS UI.
+If you use user1 on EC2, deployment will be simple — just install Node.js, clone repo, install dependencies, and run/start service.

 - **Tech Stack**:
   - Backend: Node.js, Express.js